boxpenguin/ubuntu-server-backup/README.md

 # ubuntu-server-backup
 A simple weekly backup script for performing some key processes - update plexmedia server, backup key files and clean caches.
+In addition this will be cleaned up and made configurable via a simple file left in /opt/ubuntu-server-backup where this file will live.
+I have a forked version of the plexupdate script from the lovely mrworf (https://github.com/mrworf/plexupdate).
+This is all experiemental to better myself with github commits.
+Please leave a comment if you think there is something I can improve upon.